Symposium “Bringing the World into the Lab”

 15:00 Andrea Graham (Princeton) Keynote: Where the Wild Things Are: Naturalizing mouse models for immunology and beyond

-15:40 Leo Joosten (RU) Exposome and the immune system
+15:40 Leo Joosten (RadboudUMC) Exposome and the immune system

 16:00 Kees van Oers (WUR) Measuring behaviour in the wild and in the lab